cyrusimap/cyrus-sasl/docsrc/sasl/components.rst

 analysis of the exchange itself.
 It relies on the judgment of the SASL library whether authentication has occurred or not.
-The application is also responsible for determining if the authenticated user may authorize as another user id (For more details on authentication and authorization identities and their differences, see <a href=sysadmin.html>Cyrus SASL for System Administrators</a>)
+The application is also responsible for determining if the authenticated user may authorize as another user id (for more details on authentication and authorization identities and their differences, see the guide for SASL :ref:`System Administrators <sysadmin>`).

 Examples of applications are Cyrus IMAPd, OpenLDAP, Sendmail, Mutt, sieveshell, cyradm, and many others.